Megamjm/Comfyvn-ToolProject/docs/tool_installers.md

 - Legal reminder: Some regions restrict reverse engineering of game assets.
 Only extract archives you are authorised to access (e.g., personal backups or permitted modding kits).

+### API quick start

+- `POST /vn/tools/install` with payload `{"name":"arc_unpacker","accept_terms":true}` downloads the
+  latest release into `tools/extractors/arc_unpacker/` and registers it automatically.
+- All installers require `accept_terms=true` to acknowledge the licensing warning above.
+The response will include the tool path and any follow-up notes.

 ## Custom extractors
 - You can register any command line tool that accepts the pattern:
   ```